Alfred J. Kwak: Henk

 Henk is a mole and the adoptive father of Alfred.
 In the Israeli version, he is called Hafi, a diminutive for "Hafarperet" - the Hebrew word for "mole".

 Winnie

 Winnie is a black duck and Alfred's girlfriend, her name is a reference to Winnie Mandela.
 In the Dutch version, she speaks Afrikaans-accented Dutch; Afrikaans being a language closely related to Dutch and spoken in South Africa.
 Alfred meets her and her family, in episode 27, on a train leaving for Great Waterland after his holidays.
-Her family are refugees who escaped from their home country after it has been taken over by white geese.
+Her family are refugees who escaped from their home country after it had been taken over by white geese.
 After Alfred helps her parents to sort out the problems in her country, she joins Alfred on many of his adventures and holidays.
 She works in the local university as a secretary (as first seen in episode 34) and lives with her brother Tom in a little house near the forest.